|Click here to find out how to join the quest|

 It took only seconds for the militia to start hacking at the door with an axe.
 The Tenebrae's general called to Sophia from the other side of the disintegrating door, commanding her to come quietly as the other librarians had done.
 Should she refuse, he would let his soldiers have their way with her.

-Fingers trembling as the door broke apart, she grabbed a cryptex off the desk and locked the scroll in it, endeavoring to hide it up her sleeve.
+Fingers trembling as the door broke apart, Sophia grabbed an empty cryptex off the desk and locked the precious scroll in it, endeavoring to hide it up her sleeve.

 "It's no use," the general said.
 "Give me the cryptex."

 "You will never extinguish knowledge and illumination.
 You will never kill hope," she proclaimed as the general sauntered in.

 He merely chuckled.
 "How can you spew such nonsense when even now the scrolls burn?"

 "And what is faith compared to steel and flame?" he said, nodding back toward his soldiers who each held a sword in one hand, a torch in the other.
 "Your faith can save neither you nor your so-called knowledge."
 He turned and walked out, commenting, "Torch the room.
 Do with her as you wish."

 |Sophia's sacrificial leap of 532 R.C.|

 Click here when you are ready to take the plunge

 A pair of fishermen acquainted with her witnessed the leap and scrambled to her side.